easystats/performance/papers/JOSE/paper.md

 #> 34  34  34               16.52502
 ```

+What we see is that `check_outliers()` with the robust _z_ score method detected two outliers: cases 33 and 34, which were the observations we added ourselves.
+They were flagged for two variables specifically: `mpg` (Miles/(US) gallon) and `cyl` (Number of cylinders), and the output provides their exact _z_ score for those variables.

-The row numbers of the detected outliers can be obtained by using `which()` on the output object, which can be used for exclusions for example:
+We describe how to deal with those cases in more details later in the paper, but should we want to exclude these detected outliers from the main dataset, we can extract row numbers using `which()` on the output object, which can then be used for indexing:

 ```r